clvrmktg/xps/content/services/freight-forwarding/index.md

 [[faq]]
-question = "What types of freight do you handle?" answer = "We manage both **air and ocean freight**, including full container loads (FCL), less-than-container loads (LCL), and consolidated shipments.
-For specialized cargo such as vehicles or heavy equipment, we also coordinate **RoRo (Roll-on/Roll-off)** shipping where appropriate.
-Whether you're importing raw materials or exporting finished goods, XPS ensures the most efficient method for your cargo."
+question = "What types of freight do you handle?" answer = """We handle all major modes of freight, including air and ocean shipments, full-container loads (FCL), less-than-container loads (LCL), and consolidated cargo.

+For vehicles, machinery, and oversized equipment, we also arrange RoRo (roll-on/roll-off) and project cargo services.
+Whatever you're moving, we match the best method to your cargo and timeline."""

 [[faq]]
-question = "Can you consolidate multiple shipments into one?" answer = "Yes.
-We offer **freight consolidation services**, allowing you to combine multiple shipments into a single container or palletized load.
-This is especially useful for businesses importing from several suppliers or locations."
+question = "Can you consolidate multiple shipments into one?" answer = """Yes.
+If you're purchasing goods from different suppliers or locations, we can combine them into a single shipment.
+This often reduces freight costs and simplifies customs clearance, especially for smaller or mixed cargo."""

 [[faq]]
-question = "Can I track my shipment?" answer = "Absolutely.
-XPS provides **tracking updates at every major milestone**, including departure, arrival at port, customs clearance, and final delivery.
-You’ll always know where your shipment is and what to expect next."
+question = "Can I track my shipment?" answer = """Yes.
+We provide updates at every major milestone—when your cargo departs, arrives at port, clears customs, and is scheduled for final delivery.
+You'll always know where your shipment is and what to expect next."""

 [[faq]]
-question = "What documents are needed for freight forwarding?" answer = "To properly forward your shipment, we typically need:\n\n- A **commercial invoice**\n- A **bill of lading** or **airway bill**\n- A **packing list** (if applicable)\n- Any necessary **permits or certificates** for regulated items\n\nIf XPS is also handling your customs brokerage, we’ll take care of preparing and submitting these through the Click2Clear system."
+question = "What documents are needed for freight forwarding?" answer = "To properly forward your shipment, we typically need:\n\n- A **commercial invoice**\n- A **bill of lading** or **airway bill**\n- A **packing list** (if applicable)\n- Any necessary **permits or certificates** for regulated items\n\nIf XPS is also handling your customs brokerage, we'll take care of preparing and submitting these through the Click2Clear system."

 [[faq]]
 question = "Do you offer port-to-door delivery?" answer = "Yes.
-We provide **full port-to-door logistics**, managing the handoff from international ports to your warehouse, storefront, or customer location throughout Nassau and the Family Islands."
+Once your cargo arrives and clears customs, we can deliver directly to your warehouse, store, project site, or customer—anywhere in Nassau and, through partners, throughout the Family Islands."

 [[faq]]
-question = "Can you forward cargo routed through the U.S. or other regions?" answer = "Yes.
-We regularly coordinate **transshipment and cross-border forwarding** through strategic hubs like Miami, Panama, and other Caribbean points.
-We'll recommend the best route based on your cargo, timeline, and budget."
+question = "Can you forward cargo routed through the U.S. or other regions?" answer = """Absolutely.
+We regularly coordinate transshipment and cross-border forwarding—moving cargo through hubs like Miami, Panama, and key Caribbean ports—when it offers better transit times or pricing.

+In simple terms, if your cargo needs to pass through another country before reaching The Bahamas, we handle the entire routing and documentation process."""

 [cover]
 image = "freight-forwarding-cover.jpg"